Instructions For Authors

 After the initial submission of the manuscript, any changes whatsoever in the authorship [adding author(s), deleting author(s), or re-arranging the order of authors] must be explained by a letter to the editor from the authors concerned.
 This letter must be signed by all authors of the paper.
 A Copyright Transfer Agreement must be completed by every author.

 The corresponding author takes primary responsibility for communicating with the journal during the manuscript submission, peer review, and publication process and typically ensures that all the journal's administrative requirements, such as providing details of authorship, ethics committee approval, and clinical trial registration documentation and gathering conflict of interest forms and statements, are properly completed, although these duties may be delegated to one or more coauthors.
-The corresponding author should be available throughout the submission and peer review processes to respond to editorial queries in a timely manner and to critiques of the work and should cooperate with any requests from the journal for data, additional information, or questions about the paper even after publication.
+The corresponding author should be available throughout the submission and peer review process to respond to editorial queries and critiques of the work in a timely manner, and to critiques of the work and should cooperate with any requests from the journal for data, additional information, or questions about the paper even after publication.
 There is no limitation on the number of authors.

-Persons or institutes who contributed to the article but not fulfilling all four criteria of authorship above should be regarded as a non-author contributor, and recorded in the 'Acknowledgments' section of the manuscript.
+Persons or institutes who contributed to the article but who do not fulfill all four criteria of authorship stated above should be regarded as a non-author contributor, and referred to in the 'Acknowledgments' section of the manuscript.
 The role of any non-author contributor should be written in detail.
 Written consent from the non-author contributor should also be provided.